Chandi Veeran: Plot

-As a child, Paari (Atharvaa) lost his father (Bose Venkat), who tried to stop the war between his native and neighboring village as they fought over sharing a pond water.
+As a child, Paari lost his father, who tried to stop the war between his native and neighboring village as they fought over sharing a pond water.
 Years later, Paari is a young man who returns from Singapore, but the battle between the two villages is still on.
-Meanwhile, Paari is in love with Thamarai (Anandhi), the daughter of a rich village man (Lal), who also owns the pond and is adamant not to supply water to the nearby village.
+Meanwhile, Paari is in love with Thamarai, the daughter of a rich village man, who also owns the pond and is adamant not to supply water to the nearby village.
 Paari tries many ways to impress Thamarai but all end in vain.
-One day at the village carnival, Paari helps Thamarai win in a bike race and slips in a cell phone into the prize pot.
+One day at the village carnival, Paari helps Thamarai win in a bike race and slips a cell phone into the prize pot.
 The two start to fall for each other while the other villagers complain about the polluted water.
 Thamarai's father learns of Paari and Thamarai's affair and tries to put an end to it.
 Paari comes up with a plan after hearing that the villagers are planning an attack on the nearby village.
 Paari stops the villagers and gives them a heartfelt message which makes the other villagers sympathize but Thamarai's father still remains adamant to keep the water.
 The villagers then ask Thamarai's father if he will marry his daughter to Paari.
 Paari doesn't ask for money but that the water gets supplied to the nearby village.
 Thamarai's father refuses to give the water but says that his daughter can marry Paari.
 Later, it is revealed that Paari and Thamarai didn't get married unless the water gets supplied to the other village.
 Thamarai's father says that until his death, he will not give one drop of water to the nearby village.
 The water does go to the nearby village after a smart trick done by Paari.
 Paari and Thamarai also get married.
 All together, everyone is happy as justice had been served.